 After the rodent control service or exterminator have done their jobs, you want to start taking the preventive measures listed above.
 Keep glue traps, repellent, and bait stations out for awhile as well — and if you’ve had problems with termites, make sure that you’re retreating your home as often as the exterminator suggests.

-.
+Don’t hesitate to call pest control services if you suspect you have an infestation.
 Swift action can save you a lot of expense and anxiety later on down the road.
 Their methods of operation will take care of the problem in no time.